 You must purchase residential or commercial property or properties or invest in approved development projects.

 There are several jurisdictions in Europe that have relaxed requirements to foreign investors by law.
-They include Malta, Portugal, Spain, Belgium, Latvia, Greece and Cyprus.
+They include Malta, Portugal, Spain, Latvia, Greece and Cyprus.

 If you are not put off by larger distances, have a look at Canada or former British colonies in the Caribbean, Dominica, Grenada, Saint Lucia, St. Kitts & Nevis, Antigua and Barbuda, where governments welcome foreign investors.